Dating Attractive Girls Makes Me Nervous: How To Be More Confident

 Go on dates that make you feel comfortable

 If the thought of dating an attractive girl like this makes you feel uncomfortably nervous, then you might want to consider where you're going on a date.
 Not everyone feels natural when going out to a fancy restaurant or romantic venue, and that’s perfectly fine.
+Many confident people are most comfortable in familiar settings.
 If you feel more comfortable in a more casual environment, then you might want to suggest something along those lines.
 You could take her to your favorite dive bar, or go try a fun activity together like bowling or mini golf.
-If you feel at ease in a certain environment, then you'll probably have an easier time talking to her, and once the conversation starts to flow, your nervousness may start to subside.
+If you feel confident in a certain environment, then you'll probably have an easier time talking to her, and once the conversation starts to flow, your nervousness may start to subside.

 Get to know her better